JuliaSymbolics/SymbolicUtils.jl/page/rewrite.md

 ## Rule-based rewriting

 Rewrite rules match and transform an expression.
 A rule is written using either the `@rule` macro or the `@acrule` macro.
-It creates callable `Rule` object.
+It creates a callable `Rule` object.

 ### Basics of rule-based term rewriting in SymbolicUtils